ebarped/sego/README.md

 - Serve: load the json file and apply `TF-IDF` algorithm to the search terms.

 ## TODO
-- store the linux api docs inside a .zip
 - enable debug logs
 - try changing representation format to a more performant one
 - docker/docker-compose